 How do you know if you are obese?

 People who carry too much fat around the middle, rather than around the hips, are more likely to have health problems.
 In women, a waist size of 35 in.
 (88 cm) or more raises the chance for disease.
 In men, a waist size of 40 in.
 (101 cm) or more raises the chance for disease. footnote 1

-If you are Asian, your health may be at risk with a BMI of 27.5 or higher.
+If you are Asian, your health may be at risk if you have a BMI of 27.5 or higher and you have unhealthy eating patterns and too little physical activity.
 Also, health problems are seen with a smaller waist size.
 In Asian women, a waist size of 32 in.
 (80 cm) or more raises the chance for disease.
 In Asian men, a waist size of 36 in.
 (90 cm) or more raises the chance for disease. footnote 2

 Check this table to find your risk for disease using your body mass index and waist size.

 What causes obesity?